 Experts in various fields have weighed in on the importance of understanding low-probability events.
 Nassim Nicholas Taleb, in his book The Black Swan, argues that rare, high-impact events play a disproportionately large role in shaping history and that our inability to predict them makes us vulnerable to their consequences.

-Similarly, in the field of risk management, experts emphasize the importance of considering not only the probability of an event but also its potential impact.
+Similarly, in the field of risk management, experts make clear the importance of considering not only the probability of an event but also its potential impact.
 A low-probability event with catastrophic consequences may require more attention than a high-probability event with minor consequences.

 Tips and Expert Advice